LifeNet’s mission is to transform African health facilities to provide quality, sustainable healthcare and save lives.

 The idea for LifeNet was born when US business entrepreneur, Michael Spraggins, considered sub-Saharan Africa’s staggering mortality figures and saw in them an underserved market.
-Michael recruited an investment analyst and a registered nurse to join him in developing a new kind of solution to Burundi’s healthcare delivery challenges.
+Michael recruited an investment analyst and a registered nurse to join him in developing a new kind of solution to healthcare delivery challenges.
 Together, with local healthcare providers, they prototyped and iterated for 3 years until the LifeNet model was developed.
 The foundation of this model is the belief that the answer to sub-Saharan Africa’s healthcare crises lies in the hands of local, skilled healthcare providers.

 IN THE US

 +1 202 780 7435

 Lifenet International Uganda